 According to Katherine Klein, a renowned expert on the topic, after 5 people a team starts losing individual value, thus relatively decreasing the team’s effectiveness.
-However, in my opinion the optimum team size varies greatly depending on the nature of the idea.
-I believe a good team could be anywhere from 4 to 7 people while having the required skill and labor hours to get things done, but without compromising compatibility or effectiveness.
+However, in my opinion the optimum team size varies greatly depending on the nature of the idea, and the people at your disposal.
+In most cases, a good team size is somewhere in the range of 3 to 8 people.

 Although anyone’s “dream team” surely has a wide range of knowledge and expertise, it would be foolish to leave brainstorming to just those in the inner circle (read, “the team”).

 Instead, if possible, use all the collective knowledge and input at your disposal.
-Depending on how sensitive the information regarding the idea is, you can involve people in other functions inside the company or even create an idea challenge open to the public.
+Depending on how sensitive the information regarding the idea is, you can involve people in other functions inside the company or even create an idea challenge.